 It was two years before Agathe could sell her land and it was then bought by Jean-Baptiste Bouchard dit d'Orval.
 Jean-Baptiste's father, Claude, had added "d'Orval" to his name to distinguish himself from another Claude Bouchard in his community.
 Orval was the hamlet in France from which Claude had emigrated.

-Jean-Baptiste, a semi-retired fur-trader, built himself an new house at the bottom of the present-day Dahlia, married Marie-Antoinette, daughter of Médart Chouart Desgroseillers the explorer, and fathered two childred - René and Geneviève - who married one Pierre Barsalou.
+Jean-Baptiste, a semi-retired fur-trader, married Marie-Antoinette, daughter of Médart Chouart Desgroseillers the explorer, and fathered two children - René and Geneviève - who married one Pierre Barsalou.
 Jean-Baptiste died in 1711 and is buried at Ste.
 Anne de Beaupré, near Quebec City.

 It was the directors of the Grand Trunk who gave the name "Dorval" to the station they placed at the point nearest to the Lake and to Dorval Island which had recently been acquired by Sir George Simpson, Governor of the Hudson Bay Company.

 Montreal was a noisy, smelly, dirty city in the middle of the 19th century and the wealthier people liked to leave it during the sultry summer months.
 They found the Lakeshore very delightful and accessible and many bought or built summer homes here, which brought considerable changes to the lifestyle of the local farmers.